List of Mobile Suit Gundam 00 characters: Human Reform League

 Soma Peries is a super soldier from the Human Reform League.
-Originally Marie Parfacy (マリー・パーファシー, Marī Pāfashī), she was an orphaned test subject who lost her physical senses due to psychosomatic paralysis.
-She was befriended by Allelujah before he and the other flawed subjects escape.
-Once put through the latter stages of her supersoldier treatment, Marie's personality was rewritten and become Soma Peries, to allow her regain her five senses she lost when turned into a super-soldier.
-At her first appearance, Soma pilots the MSJ-06 II-SP Tieren Taozi, and later a GNX-603T GN-X unit.
-During the first season, she targeted the Kyrios' pilot as a traitor, unaware he is Allelujah, while viewing Sergei as a father figure over time.
+Originally named Marie Parfacy (マリー・パーファシー, Marī Pāfashī), she was an orphaned test subject who lost her physical senses due to psychosomatic paralysis.
+She was befriended by Allelujah before he and the other "flawed" subjects escaped.
+Once put through the latter stages of her supersoldier treatment, Marie's personality was rewritten into Soma Peries, which allowed her to regain the five senses she lost during the initial process to transform her into a super-soldier.
+In her first appearance, Soma pilots the MSJ-06 II-SP Tieren Taozi, and later a GNX-603T GN-X unit.
+During the first season, she targeted the Kyrios' pilot as a traitor, unaware he is Allelujah.
 While drafted into the A-Laws during season 2, Soma is given the customized GNX-704T/SP Ahead Smultron.
-However, while confronting Allelujah, Soma regains her original identity of Marie as they put the past behind them.
-As of that, Allelujah and Marie became lovers.
+However, after confronting Allelujah, Soma regains her original identity of Marie as they put the past behind them.
+Afterwards, Allelujah and Marie became lovers.
 As a member of Celestial Being, she initially serves only as a passenger, before eventually piloting the GNR-101A GN Archer as Allelujah's co-pilot.
-When Sergei is killed by Andrei, Marie's personality reverts to being Soma out of grief, but she remains with Celestial Being in order to get revenge on Andrei.
+When Sergei is killed by Andrei, Marie's personality reverts to Soma out of grief, but she remains with Celestial Being in order to get revenge on Andrei.
 She eventually reverts to her Marie personality fully after she and Andrei are able to reconcile.
 In the series aftermath, she and Allelujah have apparently left Celestial Being and are finding their place in the world.
-In "Awakening of Trailblazer" she and Allelujah reenlist Celestial Being and jointly they pilot Harute Gundam which uses the Marute-System (a Super Soldier-only Trans-Am version) against the ELS invasion.
-There is stated that both Allelujah and Marie can change willingly to their alter egos.
+In "Awakening of Trailblazer", she and Allelujah reenlist with Celestial Being and jointly pilot the Harute Gundam, which uses the Marute-System (a Super Soldier-only Trans-Am version) against the ELS invasion.
+It is revealed that both Allelujah and Marie can change willingly into their alter egos.